Rotifer/SqliteVba/README.md

 ## VBA classes written for use in Excel to interact with SQLite

-I am working with Windows colleagues and need to provide a database for storage and management.
+I am working with Windows colleagues and need to provide a database for storage and data management.
-Decided against MS Access amd opted for SQLite for reasons that I will explain in the future.
+I decided against MS Access and opted for SQLite for reasons that I will explain in the future.
-The plan is to use Excel as a front-end for end users with SQLite in backend.
+The plan is to use Excel as a front-end for end users with SQLite in the backend.
 This is a work in progress.
 The classes are not yet tested or documented.